 Although education is rightly free for children at the point of use it is not without cost.
 Indeed, we spend approximately £30 per day for every child who attends our school.
-We may well use this figure as a basis to provide parents with an approximate cost of pupil absence where we are concerned about a pupils attendance.
+We may well use this figure as a basis to illustrate to parents an approximate cost of pupil absence where we are concerned about a pupil's attendance.
 Of course there is a much greater cost to a child who misses out on they education than this financial penalty.

 A child whose attendance drops to 90% each year will, over their time at primary school, have missed two whole terms of learning.
-Where children's attendance falls below 90% they will fall into the category of Persistent Absentee and parents will be contacted by the Attendance Officer/ Headteacher in order to address any issues there may be around this poor level of attendance.
+Where children's attendance falls below 90% they will fall into the category of Persistent Absentee and parents will be contacted by the Attendance Officer / Headteacher / Parent Liaison Officer in order to address any issues there may be around this poor level of attendance.